common-workflow-language/cwl-v1.3/design-documents/conditionals-2019.md

 ![dual scatter nested](conditionals/conditional-patterns-3.png)
 ![dual scatter flattened](conditionals/conditional-patterns-4.png)

-The design adds a new field `when` to a `WorkflowStep`.
+The design adds a new field `when` to a `AbstractWorkflowStep`.
 This field is an expression that evaluates to `True` or `False`.
 The executor runs the step if the value is `True`, skips it if `False`.
 A skipped step produces `null` values on all its outputs.